-For years there’s been whispers of a youtube unsub bug that automatically unsubscribes viewers from creators channels without their knowledge, but yesterday a new unsub bug reared it’s ugly head.
-Each time a viewer unsubbed from a channel, two subs would be subtracted from the count.
+Want to know what’s going on with The YouTube Unsub Glitch?
+You have come at the right place.
+For years there’s been whispers of a YouTube unsub bug that automatically unsubscribes viewers from creators channels without their knowledge.
+But yesterday a new unsub bug reared it’s ugly head.
+Each time a viewer unsubscribed from a channel, two subs would be subtracted from the count.

 On Wednesday February 8th youtuber BlackScreenTV was running a live stream showing subscriber counts for some channels that are currently cloaked in controversy; Tana Mongeau and iDubbbz.
-During that stream they realised that each time someone unsubscribes from a channel, two was being subtracted from the user count.
+During that stream they realized that each time someone unsubscribes from a channel.
+Two was being subtracted from the user count.

 Just a Display Issue

 Despite YouTube confirming that the actual sub count was not affected.
 It was only the number being displayed that was incorrect a lot of people were questioning whether that was the case.
 So, here’s why that’s a very likely scenario.

 Imagine that all your subscribers are skittles, and when they subscribe those skittles are put in a jar.
 If every time someone went to your channel YouTube had to open that jar and count the number of skittles inside then it would take longer to display that number.
 So a simpler way is to just write the number on the jar.
 If someone subscribes that new skittle is put in the jar and one is added to the label.
 If someone unsubscribes that skittle is taken out of the jar and one is subtracted from the label.